Tristannn1337/Ivory/README.md

 ## Problem
-Ethereum needs a pooled staking protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge to Ethereum's legitimacy.
-All existing staking pools involve either a centralized authority or DAO governance, when all we need is a simple protocol that facilitates a market between node operators and ether holders.
+Ethereum needs a pooled staking protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge Ethereum's legitimacy.
+All existing staking pools involve either a centralized authority or DAO governance when all we need is a simple protocol that facilitates a market between node operators and ether holders.
 Specifically, we need a protocol that:

 -   Involves minimum possible trust
 -   Is fully decentralized